surge-synthesizer/ji-lattice-plugin/README.md

 # Lattices: A JI MTS Source

 The code in this repo builds a microtonal control plugin which makes extended Just Intonation easy to explore on regular 12-note interfaces.
-A baseline was put down by BaconPaul in early 2023, which I (Andreya) have been building on in the second half of 2024.
-It is currently in Alpha.
+A baseline was put down by BaconPaul in early 2023, which I (Andreya) have been periodically working on during 2024 and 2025.
+While it's fairly feature complete, I have chosen to keep it marked Alpha.
 More on that below.

 ![A screenshot of the plugin](resources/LatticesSegmentScreenshot.png)